AdobeDocs/pass.en/help/authentication/android-sdk-cookbook.md

 The goal of the AccessEnabler domain is to hide all the complexities of the entitlement workflows, and provide to the upper-layer application (through the AccessEnabler library) a set of simple entitlement primitives with which you implement the entitlement workflows:

-1. Set the requestor identity
+1. Set the requestor identity.

-1. Check and get authentication against a particular identity provider
+1. Check and get authentication against a particular identity provider.

-1. Check and get authorization for a particular resource
+1. Check and get authorization for a particular resource.

-1. Logout
+1. Logout.

 The AccessEnabler's network activity takes place in a different thread so the UI thread is never blocked.
 As a result, the two-way communication channel between the two application domains must follow a fully asynchronous pattern: